Celebrate Saint Patrick’s Day With Metropolitan Shuttle!

 Saint Patrick himself was a 5th-century missionary and bishop.
 According to the Declaration (written by Patrick himself) he was kidnapped by Irish raiders at the age of sixteen and made a slave in Ireland.
 There, he worked as a shepherd for years until God told him to flee to the coast, where a ship would take him home.
 Patrick later returned to Ireland to convert the pagans there to Christianity, and (according to the Declaration) succeeded in converting thousands.
 The legend of Patrick driving “snakes” out of Ireland is an allegory for the pagan druids.

 Though Saint Patrick’s is officially a religious holiday, it has become synonymous with feasting and drinking and celebration.
 Traditions include “drowning the shamrock,” which involves putting a shamrock in the bottom of a cup, filling it with whiskey, and drinking a toast (shamrock and all).

 Wearing shamrocks and green clothing is also traditional on Saint Patrick’s Day, as (according to legend) Saint Patrick used a shamrock to explain the Trinity to the pagans.
 Green has also been a color associated with Ireland for centuries.

 So where should you celebrate Saint Patrick’s Day in the United States?
-Suffolk County, Massachusetts is the only place in the nation where Saint Patrick’s is an official holiday, although it’s widely recognized everywhere as a chance to party.
+Suffolk County, Massachusetts, where Boston is located, is the only place in the nation where Saint Patrick’s is an official holiday, although it’s widely recognized everywhere as a chance to party.
 There are, however, many cities and towns across the country that are particularly famous for their Saint Patrick’s Day celebrations: